“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 You might think that HR departments would never ask for referrals from an employee, right?
 Well, you’re wrong, and here’s why:

-Interesting facts interview show that employees can provide quality referrals.
+Interesting facts about interviews show that employees can provide quality referrals.
 Referrals contributed to 40% of the hires in 2012.

 The data shows that this form of interviewing is very effective when it comes to finding the right applicant.
 Everybody knows someone who could be ideal for the job.
 So, why not consider a referral instead of sifting through a sea of people that might not have the right qualifications?